 It is notable that the X100F offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
 In contrast, the X-Pro1 does not provide wifi capability.

-Both the X-Pro1 and the X100F have been discontinued, but can regularly be found used on eBay.
+Both the X-Pro1 and the X100F have been discontinued, but can regularly be found used on ebay.
 The X-Pro1 was replaced by the Fujifilm X-Pro2, while the X100F was followed by the Fujifilm X100V.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Fujifilm X-Pro1 Manual (free pdf) or the online Fujifilm X100F Manual.
+Further information on the features and operation of the X-Pro1 and X100F can be found, respectively, in the Fujifilm X-Pro1 Manual (free pdf) or the online Fujifilm X100F Manual.

 So what conclusions can be drawn?
 Which of the two cameras – the Fujifilm X-Pro1 or the Fujifilm X100F – has the upper hand?
 Is one clearly better than the other?
 A synthesis of the relative strong points of each of the models is listed below.